aVeryStrangeLoop/aVeryStrangeLoop.github.io/problems/diffhamming/main.md

 ### Mutation without resampling

 In the absence of resampling, mutations can change the observed number of sequences with $k$ ones after one generation.

-$$P[]
+For a